spicata/mint-fresh-notes/pages/Founding.md

 They would soon find themselves calling it a day, and going away.
 The simple house they built would flicker on for a while longer, the crackling of coal embers echoing inside their mines (and minds), as the shadows danced on the wall.
 Then suddenly… darkness.

 Little did they know how large this would grow.
-And only if they did…